 The ICCL aims to actively assist eligible investors and particularly those affected by the failure of a firm.
 It aims to deal in a co-operative and sensitive way with investors and to provide assistance to all those who contact the ICCL.
 The level of these enquiries can be significant particularly at the time of a failure of a firm.
-The ICCL has published an information booklet "Investor Compensation - How Does it Work?" which provides useful information to investors.
+The ICCL has published an information booklet for investors which provides useful information on the scheme.
 This is available by clicking on the publications section in the ICCL's website or by contacting the ICCL directly (contact details are available at the back of this publication).